TheBlueColour/UnrealThirdTask/README.md

 ![The Gamemode](image-1.png)

-Example Gif of this code working:
+Example Gif of this code working, both the movement side to side and the display message when E is pressed:

 ![The Input](Input.gif)